 The actual mouse is a razer cobra mouse which I gutted for its PCB (and RGB diffuser).

 I prototyped a few things before I actually committed to making the thing.
-First, I made one or two iterations of a two-part wood housing made out of a block of pine I picked up off the side of the road a year or so ago.
-Both of these tests, I did with mostly power tools.
+First, I made two iterations of a two-part wood housing made out of a block of pine.
+I did both of these tests using power tools.
 The inside was hollowed out with a router and the outside was grinded away with a dremel and a palm sander.
-These tests let me confirm that the idea worked (e.g. that I could replicate the tolerances in the bottom of the mouse enough so that the sensor worked as expected), but I wasn't happy with the process. what I really didn't like was the two-part housing.
+These tests let me confirm that the idea worked (e.g. that I could replicate the tolerances in the bottom of the mouse enough so that the sensor worked as expected), but I wasn't happy with the process.
+What I really didn't like was the two-part housing.
 What I mean by this is that there's a dish that contains the mouse PCB and secures it in place, and a second wood part that is glued on top of the dish that has the buttons and such.

 This process was irritating because I really didn't want a seam across the middle of the mouse, and I wasn't sure how well i could eliminate one with the wood I was actually going to use.
-I decided to make a one-part housing which is just the full form of the mouse with the bottom hollowed out and a base plate glued to the bottom that just has the teflon feet.
+I decided to make a one-part housing which is just the full form of the mouse with the bottom hollowed out and a base plate glued to the bottom that just has the sensor window and teflon feet (I guess it's still a two-part, just with much less of one half).

 Hollowing out the inside was pretty annoying.
-I used a combination of forstner bits and a dremel to clear out what I needed to. from there I carved some buttons and made little stands out of scrap aluminum from a DVD player, which weren't really necessary but, in my opinion, added a satisfying amount of resistance to the button (which in retrospect might not be ideal).
+I used a combination of forstner bits and a dremel to clear out what I needed to.
+From there I carved some buttons and made little stands out of scrap aluminum from a DVD player, which weren't really necessary but, in my opinion, added a satisfying amount of resistance to the button (which in retrospect might not be ideal).update there was too much resistance, so I cut up a piece of springsteel that was very thin.
+It's now much easier to press the buttons, at the cost of the buttons being a bit more fragile.

 The last thing that I want to write about is the side buttons.
 This razer mouse (and I suspect most mice) mount the side button switches in the same orientation as the forward buttons.
 In the injection molded mice, the horizontal press is translated vertically through a little hinge held in the top of the mouse cover.
 I didn't have the finesse to pull something like that off, as my ingenious solution to securing the PCB in place was a generous application of JB weld.
 I do have access to a 3d printer, so I designed a little thing to be glued in place between the buttons that translates the motion the right way.
 Unfortunately one of the buttons is a little gummy but it became that way after the whole thing got sealed, so it was too late to fix.
+I also printed a brace for the mouse scroll wheel which mounted to the bottom of the board and provided the saddle for the scroll wheel to keep it from snapping off.
+I really don't like that this is how mice work, to be honest.
+It's made me nervous to use the scroll wheel knowing how fragile the thing is.
 Here's a picture of my modifications to the board, and the board installed in the mouse body: